tnakajo42/so_long/README.md

 # CHANGE YOUR CHARACTER AND FIELDS

-You can also change the player and enemies image, and map textures.
+You can also change the player and enemies image, and map textures. \n
 Try:

 ```shell